Georgia Berikaoba Spring Festival

 After the theatrics, the second half of the day consists of many fierce chidaoba (ჭიდაობა) matches, a traditional style of wrestling native to Georgia with its own UNESCO status.

 There is also plenty of traditional Georgian food and drink for all.
 Attendees can try their hand at making churchkhela, a tasty snack made up of a string of nuts (usually walnut or hazelnut) smothered in warm paste made from grape juice that has been thickened with flour known as pelamushi (ფელამუში) or indulge in juicy mtsvadi (მწვადი) kebabs.
 Other notable treats include kada, a sweet bread native to the Caucasus region often prepared for religious gatherings (known as “gata” in Armenia); in Didi Chailuri, kada is baked over a fire in a ketsi, a traditional clay baking dish.
-Of course, Kakheti is one of Georgia’s main wine countries, so there are plenty of wines to be enjoyed, some made just up the road in the village, and others brought in from nearby winemakers, all delicious.
+Of course, Kakheti is one of Georgia’s main wine regions, so there are plenty of wines to be enjoyed, some made just up the road in the village, and others brought in from nearby winemakers, all delicious.

 Finally, at some point throughout the afternoon, the berikas depart to reap their rewards from earlier in the day, indulging in a feast concocted from all they collected during the procession.